haydenykh/SainsOrScienceBot/CONTRIBUTE.md

 ### Objective type

-The objective type is choices with its respective answers in alphabetical order.
+The objective type is a type with multiple choices with its respective answer in alphabetical order (A, B, C, D, …).
+It's less likely to have an E option or more.

 Example:

-<ins>What is the characteristics of a plant cell?</ins>
+<ins>Plant cells has many characteristics in it.
+Name one of the characteristics.</ins>

 _A.
 Doesn't have a cell wall._